phoenixframework/phoenix/README.md

 To render the template's content inside a layout, use the assign `<%= @inner %>` that will be generated for you.

-You may also omit using a template with the following :
+You may also omit using a template with the following:

 ```elixir
 render "index", message: "hello", layout: nil